 The Phoenix City Council last month voted 6-2 to approve a planned urban development (PUD) zoning change for a luxury apartment development just east of 7th Street on Stella Lane.
 More than 40 residents attended the meeting in opposition to the zoning change, and many said they were extremely disappointed in the council’s decision, but also not that surprised, as the city has been very pro-development in the last several years.

 Alta Marlette, a project of Wood Partners, is a luxury rental community proposed for just under 4 acres between Stella Lane and Marlette Avenue, east of 7th Street.
-The bulk of the project lies behind the strip center that includes Christo’s Ristorante and C&S Sporting Goods, and also juts to the north behind Inman & Sons.
+The bulk of the project lies behind the strip center that includes Christo’s Ristorante and C&S Sporting Goods, and also just to the north behind Inman & Sons.

 The underlying zoning, primarily R-4 and R-5, plus some commercial, allowed for a maximum of 156 units and three stories on that total acreage.
-Wood Partners wanted 245 units, ad came to the city with a Planned Urban Development (PUD) rezoning request, which would allow for the higher density and up to four stories.
+Wood Partners wanted 245 units, and came to the city with a Planned Urban Development (PUD) rezoning request, which would allow for the higher density and up to four stories.

 The City Council had delayed vote on the zoning change request two times, directing the neighborhood leaders and development representatives to sit down together and try to work out a compromise.
 The opposition said the density was far too much for this older, quiet neighborhood, which would also cause serious traffic issues for those trying to enter/exit the development off Stella Lane.
 However, traffic engineers from the Streets Transportation Department signed off on the traffic study submitted by Wood Partners, which commissioned the study from J2 Engineering.